Rail transport in Gliwice: Polish period

 In December 1952, an express connection to Warsaw was launched using a diesel railcar MsBx, replaced in 1958 by an electric multiple unit E58 as the express Górnik.

 In the 1950s, intensive railway electrification began: the line to Katowice was electrified on 1 June 1957, to Opole via Strzelce Opolskie on 3 October 1960, to Kędzierzyn-Koźle on 18 July 1962, to Katowice Ligota on 8 September 1977, and to Bytom on 23 December 1980.

 Starting in the 1960s, passenger services were gradually discontinued: to Racibórz Markowice on 1 July 1966, to Lubliniec on 15 October 1973, to Rudy on 4 November 1991, to Jastrzębie Zdrój on 9 January 1995, to Katowice Ligota and beyond on 1 June 1997, and to Rybnik on 28 November 2000.
 The connection to Bytom was discontinued on 31 July 2001, reactivated on 31 January 2008, and suspended again on 1 March 2012.

 In 1992, the Górnik express was reclassified as an InterCity service, becoming the first InterCity train to stop in Gliwice.
 In 1993, the station was expanded with a fourth platform, constructed by dismantling the third baggage platform.

 In 2010, revitalization began on the line to Opole (lines Katowice–Legnica railway, Gliwice Łabędy–Pyskowice railway, and Bytom–Wrocław railway).
-On 1 October 2011, Koleje Śląskie launched trains on the Gliwice–Częstochowa route.
-On 1 February 2013, Koleje Śląskie reactivated the Gliwice–Bytom line, but suspended it again on 1 June 2013.
+On 1 October 2011, Silesian Railways launched trains on the Gliwice–Częstochowa route.
+On 1 February 2013, Silesian Railways reactivated the Gliwice–Bytom line, but suspended it again on 1 June 2013.
 In 2013, revitalization of the line to Katowice (Katowice–Legnica railway) began.

 On 13 December 2015, Express InterCity Premium trains, operated by ED250 Pendolino, began stopping in Gliwice.